redscientistlabs/corruption-wiki-media/emulators.md

 ###### [Download](https://desmume.org/download/)

-DeSmuME is the go-to DS emulation software for the PC, it's accurate, somewhat maintained and has upscaling on 3D models for higher quality videos, it launches ROMs through any corruptor just fine.
+DeSmuME is the go-to DS emulation software for the PC, it's accurate, somewhat maintained, and has upscaling on 3D models for higher quality videos.
+It launches ROMs through any corruptor just fine.

 ## PC